zachwick/homebrew-license/README.md

 We're especially open to contributions from people who are beginners to free and open-source software, and will gladly help you get your contributions merged.

+### Contributing Licensing Information
+When adding licensing information for a formula, please make a single PR for adding just that formula's licensing information.
+There should be a 1:1 mapping of PRs to licensing data changes.
+This does add some manual toil creating a PR for a small change, but it allows the project to have an easy way to track each formula's licensing information.

 ## Changelog
 See the git log.